-In order to achieve that restful, tranquil, and cozy feeling I want in January, I think neutral and warm.
-First I remove all of the red that is associated with Christmas and high energy.
-Then I bring in the light that we crave on dreary January days by adding in white and light-colored accessories.
+In order to achieve that restful, tranquil, and cozy feeling I want in January, I think neutral colors and warmth.
+One of the first things I look forward to doing is removing all of the energizing red from the Christmas color scheme.
+Then I bring in the light that we crave in the dreary long winter months by adding in white and light-colored accessories.

-I widely use white dishes in my decorating.
+I widely use white dishes as home decor.
 They offset the dark areas and brighten things up overall.
 And I love their simplicity this time of year after I take away any things I’ve layered with them that might speak more to fall and Christmas.

 I also bring back my white flowers.
-My dining table and foyer centerpieces feel so fresh that they can work from now all the way through spring!
+My dining table and entry table feel so fresh that they can work from now all the way through spring!

 Since this time of year is still cold, it’s important to balance out all of this lightness with some warmth.
 I do this with lots of texture.
-Blankets and throw pillows do double-duty here as they bring in light color as well as add texture and warmth.
+Cozy blankets and throw pillows do double-duty here as they bring in light color as well as add texture and warmth.
 There are sooooo many texture options for both.
-Fur, cableknit, tassels, poms…just to name a few!
+Fur, cableknit, tassels, poms, just to name a few!

-Other textures that warm things up in my rooms are wood and wicker.
-And firelight adds to the warmth and peaceful mood, both from candles…
+Other textures that cozy things up in my rooms are warm wood tones and wicker.

-My cure for the starkness with the lack of holiday decor and the cloudy, cool weather is to bring in touches of nature.
+My cure for the starkness of the lack of holiday decor and the cloudy, cool winter season is to bring in touches of nature.
 January and February are a little early for too many flowers so greenery adds the cheer and life that a room needs!

 Some of the frosty greenery and topiaries from the holidays still feel appropriate for January and sometimes stay in place.
-Another item from nature that brings brightness and a fresh feeling to this month is lemons!
+And lemons are a great way to bring brightness and a fresh feeling into the kitchen.

 I am so grateful for those of you who read my blog and for your comments and support this past year.
 I hope this coming year brings you good health, and much love and laughter!